awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters.md

 ```

 **View supported Regions for an AWS service**
-You can view a list of Regions where a service is available\.
+You can view a list of AWS Regions where a service is available\.
 This example uses Systems Manager \(ssm\)\.

 ------
 #### [ Linux ]